 - Impacted over 200,000 households

-Midwest Pesticide Action Center educates resident on reducing the misuse and overuse of pesticides while still effectively controlling pests by advocating for Integrated Pest Management.
+Midwest Pesticide Action Center educates residents on reducing the misuse and overuse of pesticides while still effectively controlling pests by advocating for Integrated Pest Management.

-Midwest Pesticide Action Center has developed many helpful resources that explain Integrated Pest Management to both renters and homeowners in an understandable way.
+Midwest Pesticide Action Center develops many helpful resources that explain Integrated Pest Management to both renters and homeowners in an understandable way.
 We deliver this information by:

 - Talking to residents on a one-on-one basis at housing fairs;